Adobe Experience Platform Glossary

 Extension: In Experience Platform Launch, an extension is a package of functionality added to a Launch property.
 An extension is usually focused around a particular marketing or analytics solution and provides the tools needed to deploy that technology into a client environment.

-Fallback Offers: In the Decisioning Service, A fallback offer is the default offer displayed when an end-user is not eligible for any of the offers in the collection used.
+Fallback Offers: A fallback offer is the default offer displayed when an end-user is not eligible for any of the offers in the collection used.

 Feature Mapping: Feature Mapping refers to the process of mapping features from data into input and target features that are required by a machine learning model.